BalloonBox-Inc/SCRTSibyl-Oracle/documentation/README.md

-## To Notice
+## To Notice :eyes:

 #### Beware

-All times provided are in UTC timezone :clock4:.
+All times provided are in :clock4:UTC timezone.

 #### Authentication